Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Proposed Solution

 With the proposed fixed-group end-to-end data rate maximization, the efficient selection of the groups becomes crucial in achieving high data rates.
 However, the group selection problem is a combinatorial problem that has high complexity given the large number of APs and UEs.
 In particular, there are $2^M$ possible selection of groups for each UE, leading to a total of $2^{MK}$ distinct selections for the $K$ users.
 Moreover, each selection of the groups needs to be utilized with the proposed end-to-end data rate optimization which results in prohibitive optimization complexity for practical systems.
 Hence, an efficient design for the group selection is required.
 To this end, we propose a low-complexity yet efficient solution that is motivated by understanding the end-to-end achievable rate optimization problem and the proposed cell-free massive MIMO architecture.
 Next, we present the proposed approach which has two key points, namely the group selection and the group size optimization.

 \textbf{Group Selection:} We adopt the following group selection approach: The group of each user is selected as the $G$ APs with the maximum channel gains.
 Here, it is important to clarify two points: (i) The group size $G$ is assumed to be fixed for the sake of simplicity and low-complexity solution.
 Note that the impact of this constraint is expected to be marginal given the high density of the APs. (ii) The selection of the APs with the maximum channel gains will likely lead to a set of APs that are close to each other, which will lead to efficient beamforming design via more focused beams.
 Next, we mathematically describe the proposed approach.
 Let $\{\beta^{(o)}_{1k}, \ldots, \beta^{(o)}_{Mk}\}$ define the ordered set of channel coefficients between user $k$ and the $M$ APs.
 This set adopts a descending order, i.e., the channel coefficients satisfy $\beta^{(o)}_{mk}\geq \beta^{(o)}_{m'k}$ for any $m\leq m'$.
 In addition, to formalize the mapping between the original channel coefficients sets $\left\{\beta_{1k}, ..., \beta_{Mk}\right\}$ and the ordered channel coefficients set $\{\beta^{(o)}_{1k}, \ldots, \beta^{(o)}_{Mk}\}$, we define the permutation $\varsigma_k(.)$ such that $\beta^{(o)}_{m'k} = \beta_{mk}$ if $\varsigma_k(m') = m$, i.e., if the $m$th AP has the $m'$th highest channel gain.
-Using these definitions, for a given group size $G$, the group of UE $k$ can be determined as

-which simply selects the $G$ APs with the best channel gains.
+Using these definitions, for a given group size $G$, the group of UE $k$ can be determined as $\mathcal{G}_k = \bigcup_{m'=1}^G \varsigma_k(m')$, which simply selects the $G$ APs with the best channel gains.
 With this approach, the group selection is reduced to the selection of the parameter $G$, and it needs to be determined carefully.